• Skip to Content

 Additionally, many graduates choose to further their education by pursuing a master’s degree in forestry, expanding their opportunities for leadership roles in the field or for working at research institutions.

-• First-time freshmen are admitted directly into the forest resources and conservation major.
+• First-time freshmen are admitted directly to the Forest Resources and Conservation major.

-• Students transferring from another institution are directly admitted to the forest resources and conservation major if they are in good academic standing (2.00 overall GPA).
+• Students transferring from another WVU major or another institution are directly admitted to the Forest Resources and Conservation major if they have at least a 2.00 overall GPA.

 Major Code: 1709